SummaryRead the full fact sheet

 Allergies to pollen commonly cause symptoms of hay fever including:

-- itchy and runny nose
+- itchy ears, throat and palate.

 Causes of pollen allergies

-For all allergies, the immune system reacts to specific allergy trigger molecules (allergens).
+For all allergies, the reacts to specific allergy trigger molecules (allergens).
 Your immune system produces antibodies that detect the allergen and cause inflammatory reactions and the release of a chemical called histamine.
 Histamine causes hay fever symptoms, such as itchy and watery nose and eyes, and sneezing.

 In Victoria, inland areas tend to have higher pollen counts and northerly winds can bring pollens from inland regions to the coastal areas, including Melbourne.
 In contrast, the east coast of Australia often has less pollen, because winds tend to blow in from the sea and the Great Dividing Range protects the coast from inland winds.
 In South Australia and Western Australia, levels of pollen in the air vary, depending on wind direction.